 Eastnor Castle is a 19th-century mock castle located about 8 minutes outside Ledbury.
 You can walk there, but I recommend taking a car.
 It is surrounded by the brilliant Malvern Hills and vast amounts of nature.

-Often there are events on in the castle’s grounds, such as the Chilly Festival, Easter Events, etc. However, aside from the events, there is also the opportunity to explore the castle, visit the grounds and arboretum, get lost in the maze and snack at the tea room.
-There are plenty of things to do!
+There are often events at the castle’s grounds, such as the Chilly Festival, Easter Events, impressive firework displays, and vintage car rallies.
+However, aside from the events, there is also the opportunity to explore the castle, visit the grounds and arboretum, get lost in the maze and snack at the tea room.
+An idyllic backdrop for a special event, Eastnor Castle offers the perfect combination of heritage, country life, and rural charm.

 The Poetry Festival:

 The Ledbury Poetry Festival is one of the most famous events in Ledbury.
-It runs for ten days every summer and hosts a variety of events all centred around poetry.
+It runs for ten days every summer and hosts a variety of events; all centred around poetry.
+It aims to celebrate poetry, creativity, and the power of the spoken word.

 Glazy Dayz:

-Here’s what happens: you can show up, pick what you want to paint (prices start at £5 ), paint it, wait about a week, then collect!
+Here’s what happens: you can show up, pick what you want to paint (prices start at £5 ), paint it, wait about a week, and then collect your beautiful design!

-It’s such a relaxing activity to spend a few hours doing, and it is very satisfying to see the final product!
-I recommend it for anyone, even if you’re not artistic!
+It’s such a relaxing activity to spend a few hours doing, and it is very satisfying to see the final product.
+I recommend it to anyone, even if you’re not artistic!

 Westons Cider: